Donating to a Donor-Advised Fund (DAF) Guide

 - The assets are converted to USDC (a stablecoin pegged to USD) if not already in that form

-- The funds become available for granting to eligible nonprofits (in the case of DAF donations) or are directed to the specified organization
+- The USDC amount is now available to be granted (in the case of DAF donations) or directed to the specified organization

 Prerequisites

-Before you begin, ensure your application is capable of the following flows:
+Before you begin, ensure your application is capable of the following flows:- Logging in a user as users must be authenticated to interact with DAFs

-- Creating a DAF as you will need to select a DAF to grant out of
+- Creating a DAF as you will need to have a DAF to donate to

 Flow Overview